Advance Passenger Information / Passenger Name Record Program

 Does the CBSA share API/PNR data?

-When collected API/PNR data relates to terrorism or serious transnational crime, the CBSA may share it on a case-by-case basis with other government departments or foreign states.
-The CBSA will release the minimum amount of data necessary and only to other government departments or foreign states that have committed to provide the data with the same type of protection offered by the CBSA.
+When PNR data relates to terrorism or serious transnational crime, the CBSA may share it on a case-by-case basis with other government departments or foreign states.
+The CBSA will release the minimum amount of data necessary and where the other government departments or foreign states will provide the same type of protection offered by the CBSA.
+Refer to D1-16-3, Guidelines for the Access to, Use, and Disclosure of Advance Passenger Information (API) and Passenger Name Record (PNR) Data API/PNR program legislation.

 Several pieces of legislation govern the CBSA's authority to collect API/PNR data, including: